al3xtjames/ghidra-firmware-utils/README.md

 the x86 PCI Option ROM loader, and UEFI images will be handled by the PE32 loader (compression is supported).
 Information for each image can be displayed by selecting **Get Info** in the right-click menu.

+### Firmware image loader
+Add a supported firmware image to a Ghidra project.
+The firmware image loader supports Intel images with a Flash Descriptor, coreboot images with a FMAP/CBFS layout, and UEFI firmware volumes.
+The **File system** import mode can be used to view embedded files within the specified firmware image.

+Note that some UEFI firmware images may store nested firmware volumes within freeform/raw files (or freeform/raw FFS sections).
+Such files can be imported as firmware volumes by selecting **Open File System** in the right-click menu for the specified freeform/raw file.
+If no nested firmware volume is found, an error message will be displayed (`No file system provider for...`).

 ## License
 Apache 2.0, with some exceptions: